ES-Collection/awesome/README.md

-# some
+# Chain Saw

-An archive of any tool in the chain to published matter.
+An archive of any tool seen in the chain to published matter.

 > This list includes all projects from the ExtendScript [Awesome list](https://github.com/ExtendScript/awesome).
 If the project is not in an awesome state, or not ExtendScript, a pull request here is welcomed.